smatsushima1/documentation/vba.md

 field = "FY"
 criteria = "FY18"

-'first loop through each pivot table (names are in the array) and clear all filters 'next, only search for criteria specified within the field variable and make '  it the only visible criteria in the table
+' First loop through each pivot table (names are in the array) and clear all filters ' Next, only search for criteria specified within the field variable and make '   it the only visible criteria in the table
-'else make all others invisilble
+' Else, make all others invisilble
-'lastly, autofit the columns since pivot tables don't do that for some reason For Each i In Array("count", "sum_awarded", "sum_savings", "average_savings") With ws
+' Lastly, autofit the columns since pivot tables don't do that for some reason For Each i In Array("count", "sum_awarded", "sum_savings", "average_savings") With ws
     With .PivotTables(i).PivotFields(field)